Changes to recycling 2017–2018

 Below is a map outlining the recycling bin collection schedule.
 The city is split into two areas labelled ‘Week 1’ and ‘Week 2’, which indicate the week in which your recycling is collected.
 See calendar for dates.

 All general waste is collected weekly as per the existing schedule.
-If you have any queries about the changes, see the frequently asked questions or call the city on 9387 0921.
+If you have any queries, see the frequently asked questions below or call the city on 9387 0921.

 Map and calendar